 - find out more information about their adviser before receiving financial advice.

-While we manage the register, AFS licensees themselves provide the details and information recorded in the register.
-ASIC doesn’t have the power to determine whether this information is accurate or appropriate, and we are not able to change the register except in very specific circumstances under the law or when we have a court order.
+While ASIC manages the register, Australian financial services (AFS) licensees provide the details and information recorded in the register.
+ASIC doesn’t have the power to determine whether this information is accurate or appropriate, and we are not able to change the register except in very specific circumstances allowed under the law or when we have a court order.

-AFS licensees must verify the information from an employee before updating the register.
+AFS licensees must verify the information from their employee before updating the register.

 If you are concerned about the quality or truthfulness of information on the register, you should first contact the AFS licensee that provided the information.
-You can write to them requesting further information and/or that they amend the incorrect information on the register.
+You can write to them requesting further information and/or asking them to amend the incorrect information on the register.
 You can find contact details for AFS licensees on our professional register.

-If after contacting the licensee you are still concerned about the details on the FAR, you can lodge a report of misconduct with ASIC.
+If after contacting the licensee you are still concerned about the accuracy of the information on the financial advisers register, you can lodge a report of misconduct with ASIC.

 Where can I get more information?

-- Information about ASIC’s role and the laws we manage
+- Information about ASIC’s role and the laws we administer

 - More information about the financial advisers register